webiny/webiny-js/docs/SECURITY.md

 - a context plugin for processing all `security` plugins
 - SecurityIdentity class

-# api-security-user-management
+# api-security-tenancy

-Provides user management capabilities:
+Provides tenancy and user management:

-- GraphQL API for Users/Roles/Groups/PATs CRUD + `install`
+- GraphQL API for Users/Groups/PATs CRUD + `install`
-- `access manager` lambda handler + client, for loading permissions

 # api-plugin-security-cognito

 - `security` plugin for JWTs from Cognito
-- `security-user-management` plugin to handle CRUD operations on identity provider
+- `security-tenancy` plugin to handle CRUD operations on identity provider

 # app-admin